CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 requires 64-bit VADDR.

 The MUBUF instructions is executed in order.
 Any MUBUF instruction increments VMCNT and it decrements VMCNT after memory operation.
-Any memory-write operation incrments EXPCNT, and it decrements EXPCNT after reading data from VDATA.
+Any memory-write operation increments EXPCNT, and it decrements EXPCNT after reading data from VDATA.

 ### Instructions by opcode